-MS Excel: Test a string for an alphanumeric value
+MS Excel: How to test a string for an alphanumeric value

 Question: In Microsoft Excel, I want to know if a string value contains alphanumeric characters only.
 How can I do this?